 What Does It Mean To Be Drifting Apart In The Relationship?

-Drifting apart in a relationship happens when you do not reconnect with your partner.
-You no longer share the gory details of a colleague getting fired or no longer feel the need to hug or touch each other.
+Drifting apart in a relationship happens when you no longer connect with your partner.
+You no longer share the gory details of a colleague getting fired or feel the need to hug or touch each other.
 You do not make eye contact or make date nights happen.
-You sort of just getting into your jammies and hit the bed, with the occasional “What do you want for dinner?”.
+You sort of just getting into your jammies and hit the bed.
+Your conversations are limited to the occasional “What do you want for dinner?”.
 These are some subtle signs that indicate you are growing apart in your marriage.

-The key is to not letting the drift get the better of you.
+If you feel your relationship drifting apart like Summer and Elijah’s, the key is to not let the ever-growing space between you get to you.
 Every relationship stalls at some point.
 Every long-term relationship gets to a point when you do not text as much, don’t spend time together, or take weekend trips together anymore.
 It’s not like you don’t love each other.

 What do you do when you feel you are drifting apart from your partner?
 You cannot force them to sit down with you to address the issue in the relationship.